New Forest: Birds

 Specialist heathland birds are widespread, including Dartford warbler (Curruca undata), woodlark (Lullula arborea), northern lapwing (Vanellus vanellus), Eurasian curlew (Numenius arquata), European nightjar (Caprimulgus europaeus), Eurasian hobby (Falco subbuteo), European stonechat (Saxicola rubecola), common redstart (Phoenicurus phoenicurus) and tree pipit (Anthus sylvestris).
 As in much of Britain common snipe (Gallinago gallinago) and meadow pipit (Anthus trivialis) are common as wintering birds, but in the Forest they still also breed in many of the bogs and heaths respectively.

-Woodland birds include wood warbler (Phylloscopus sibilatrix), stock dove (Columba oenas), European honey buzzard (Pernis apivorus) and northern goshawk (Accipiter gentilis).
+Woodland birds include wood warbler (Phylloscopus sibilatrix), stock dove (Columba oenas), European honey buzzard (Pernis apivorus) and Eurasian goshawk (Astur gentilis).
 Common buzzard (Buteo buteo) is very common and common raven (Corvus corax) is spreading.
 Birds seen more rarely include red kite (Milvus milvus), wintering great grey shrike (Lanius exubitor) and hen harrier (Circus cyaneus) and migrating ring ouzel (Turdus torquatus) and northern wheatear (Oenanthe oenanthe).

 Reptiles and amphibians

 All three British native species of snake inhabit the Forest.
 The adder (Vipera berus) is the most common, being found on open heath and grassland.
-The grass snake (Natrix natrix) prefers the damper environment of the valley mires.
+The barred grass snake (Natrix helvetica) prefers the damper environment of the valley mires.
 The rare smooth snake (Coronella austriaca) occurs on sandy hillsides with heather and gorse.
 It was mainly adders which were caught by Brusher Mills (1840–1905), the "New Forest Snake Catcher".
 He caught many thousands in his lifetime, sending some to London Zoo as food for their animals.
 A pub in Brockenhurst is named The Snakecatcher in his memory.
 All British snakes are now legally protected, and so the New Forest snakes are no longer caught.

 A programme to reintroduce the sand lizard (Lacerta agilis) started in 1989 and the great crested newt (Triturus cristatus) already breeds in many locations.